 A couple of years ago Al Khair had a program called A Week in Greece.
 Volunteers who raised 1,000 Euro for the Foundation received free airfare between the UK and Greece, food, and lodging during a week-long volunteer trip.
-The current page references a 2015 trip to Idomeni, so I have no idea if this program is still active.
+The current page references a 2015 trip to Idomeni (a camp that has been shut down), so I have no idea if this program is still active.
 I would reach out to the Al Khair Foundation via the email address on that page to find out.
 This is a great way to volunteer because the organization takes care of everything.
 All you have to do is show up.

 CalAid: CalAid is another organization that was founded to serve the Calais Jungle Refugee camp but has since expanded to Greece.
 Their warehouse was next door to Help Refugees’, so some of their volunteers occasionally came over to help us out.
 I heard great things about CalAid from fellow volunteers.

 Doctors Without Borders/Medecins San Frontieres: Medecins San Frontieres, or Doctors Without Borders as we know them in the U.S., is an esteemed organization.
 They run clinics and provide medical services at refugee camps throughout Europe.
 Their office in Thessaloniki is an organizational mess.
-They will tell you you’re needed on another island and after you’ve made travel arrangements, email you saying they screwed up – they need you in Athens.
-If you’re a medical professional, your experience may be different and you can really make a huge impact volunteering with Medecins San Frontieres in Europe.
+They will tell you you’re needed on another island and after you’ve made travel arrangements, they’ll follow up saying they screwed up – they need you in Athens.
+If you’re a medical professional, your experience may be different.
+In any case, you can really make a huge impact volunteering with Medecins San Frontieres in Europe.